ayton-ps/website/main/content/_index.md

       Breakfast club runs from 08:00 to 08:30, and costs 50p.
 Please make sure you receive messages from the school via email or Xpressions for any updates to the schedule.

-      ## School handbook 📘

-      W﻿e are currently renewing this years hand book.
-It will be available shortly.
 type: homepage
 meta:
   image: /i/og.jpg